Peripheral Ring Road (PRR) and other flaws of modern foreign investor driven “development” in Bharat

 They have to pay the land losers and that they have not done.

 They say they have international funding and there has been no MOU signed.
 They keep the project alive by issuing press releases from time to time.

 The Cases last came up in April and the BDA lawyer did not show up.

 Administratively under the Bangalore Development Authority (BDA) a known den of corruption and malfeasance

 Originally conceived as a real estate project to displace locals by threats and intimidation and enrich builders and crooked politicians and bureaucrats

-Check out the real owners, not just benami owners of all properties within 4 km radius of the Peripheral Ring Road that were bought after the BDA CDP 1995 was announced in 1997 when the Peripheral ring road was first announced in a CDP.
+Check out the real owners, not just benami owners of all properties within 6 km radius of the Peripheral Ring Road and IVRI road that were bought after the BDA CDP 1995 was announced in 1997 when the Peripheral ring road was first announced in a CDP.

 How many of these properties changed hands since 1997 and how many now actually belong to crooked politicians and crooked bureaucrats?
 How many of these companies which are developing the properties have benami and FII holders of shady politicians and bureaucrats have actual shares of these real estate companies?

 Why despite huge environmental violations and manipulation of CDP 2031 including concealing of important stormwater drains near the PRR in maps of Doddagubbi, is the government still bent ahead on pushing the PRR project?